ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 -   `KeyImage0` says that the first column's key image (idle state) is located in a folder called `mania/` and the image name is `keyL`.
 -   `KeyImage0D` says that the first column's key image (pressed state) is located in a folder called `mania/` and the image name is `keyLD`.
--   This similarly applies to the other columns.
+-   This similarly applies to the other columns, but only when playing with 5 keys.

 ### Notes (basic)

 *Not to be confused with: [Keys](#keys-(basic))*

 Notes queue the player on when to press the correct key.
-By default, there are only three images that are used:
+Like the keys, there are only three images that are used:

--   `mania-note1.png` (referred here as "1")
+-   `mania-note1.png` (referred next as "1")
--   `mania-note2.png` (referred here as "2")
+-   `mania-note2.png` (referred next as "2")
--   `mania-noteS.png` (referred here as "S")
+-   `mania-noteS.png` (referred next as "S")

 1, 2, and S are used based on their respected columns.